Windrose 5.5

-The Windrose 5.5 was developed from the Windrose 18 and was developed into the Laguna 18 in 1983.
+The Windrose 5.5 is a recreational keelboat first built in 1977 by Laguna Yachts in Stanton, California, United States, but it is now out of production.
+It was developed from the Windrose 18 and was developed into the Laguna 18 in 1983.

-Production

-The design was built by Laguna Yachts in Stanton, California, United States, but it is now out of production.

 Design

-The Windrose 5.5 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-It has a fractional sloop rig with a deck-stepped mast and aluminum spars.
-The hull has a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed fin shoal-draft keel.
+Designed by W. Shad Turner the fiberglass hull has a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a fixed fin shoal-draft keel.
 It displaces 1500 lb and carries 500 lb of ballast.

 The boat has a draft of 2.25 ft with the standard keel allowing ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two quarter berths under the cockpit.
 The head is located just aft of the companionway steps and is a portable type.
 Ventilation is provided by a hatch on the foredeck.
 Cabin headroom is 45 in.

 The design has a PHRF racing average handicap of 288 and a hull speed of 5.4 kn.

+It has a fractional sloop rig with a deck-stepped mast and aluminum spars.